onflow/flow/flips/20201125-bip-44-multi-account.md

 The prescribed account discovery procedure is as follows:

-1. Derive the key pair using the legacy path and ECDSA P256<sup>1</sup>, checking its use with the public key registry.
+1. Derive the key pair using the legacy path and P-256 curve, checking its use with the public key registry.
 If an address is found, query the Flow network to fetch the account's details.
 If an account is found, remember the relationship between the path used to generate